 - The City of Morgan Hill

 If you are unsure which is your water retailer, check the Find My Water Retailer tool.

 Begin by understanding how much water you use by looking at your water bill and the water use calculator.

 Find information about understanding your water bill on the Find My Water Retailer page.

 Water use calculator

 Use the Alliance for Water Efficiency’s Home Water Works Calculator to quickly estimate how much water your household uses and compare it to a similar average and a highly-efficient home.
 It also shows you where to begin your home water conservation efforts.

 Throughout the Home Water Works website, you’ll find useful tips and resources for saving water and money without sacrificing comfort or convenience.

-Complete our Do-It-Yourself (DIY) Water Wise Indoor Survey Kit and identify where to look for potential leaks.
-It includes a step-by-step guide to teach you how to check for:
+The Do-It-Yourself (DIY) Water Wise Indoor Survey Kit includes a step-by-step guide to performing your own indoor water survey to identify where to look for potential leaks.
+It includes toilet dye tablets, a simple device to help you measure the flow rates of your sinks and showers, and a step-by-step guide to teach you how to check for: